huanglab-research/PassSR/README.md

 This is the implementation of paper: Omni-frequency Diffusion-based Regional Feature Consistency Recovery for Blind Image Super-Resolution

-## the Framework of the Proposed DiffRCR
+## The Framework of the Proposed DiffRCR
 <table border=0 >
 	<tbody>
     <tr>